 Secondly, another most important aspect would be a Directed Prosecution.
 If you see that the very first thing that you need to do is identify who are using the technology disclosed in new patents and, therefore, then you can see whether you can modify the claims such that it is more viable for them.

 It looks like eventually they might implement those patents.
 So, consequently, that is how you can use them.

 Also, they are separate, maybe you might not need the complete F3 model but that’s why we have these separate modules on Directed Prosecution, on monetizing your patent and patent pruning.

 Directed Prosecution and Monetization is something that would be very relevant with a small portfolio.

 Arshjot Singh Gill- Basically for SMEs, this is something which could have a very high value and open up a very high potential and high-value revenue stream.
-Let’s say, if you uncover a patent which maps onto a direct competitor and direct competitor could be somebody who is, maybe, 2 times or 3 times or 4 times our size.
+For instance, let’s say, if you uncover a patent which maps onto a direct competitor and direct competitor could be somebody who is, maybe, 2 times or 3 times or 4 times our size.
 So, just imagine the amount of revenue that you could generate.
-It depends on the potential of the patents as well.
+Therefore, it depends on the potential of the patents also.

 But, of course, knowing what is there in the patents is something which is very important irrespective whether it’s in SME or a larger company.
 But yes, of course, for an SME the stakes would be lot higher.

-Vaibhav Henry- I think we have one last question.
+Vaibhav Henry- And, I think we have one last question.

 Is it possible that very old patents will appear as state-of-the-art while assessing the portfolio?
 If yes, how can we overcome such scenario?